Close Menu

 Tuition & Merit-Based Scholarships

-We offer generous merit-based scholarships for high achieving applicants.
-Other scholarships, grants, and Teaching Assistantships are available for enrolled students.
+We offer generous merit-based scholarships for high achieving applicants of the Post-Baccalaureate and Masters programs.
+Other scholarships, grants (including the Montague Travel Grant), and Teaching Assistantships are available to enrolled masters students.

-In addition, graduates of the MFA program are eligible for our Post-Graduate Teaching Fellowship and all SMFA graduates are eligible for the Traveling Fellowship, which supports the exploration and research that are critical in an artist’s career.
+Alumni of the MFA and Post-Baccalaureate programs are eligible for the Museum of Fine Arts’ Traveling Fellowship, which supports the exploration and research that are critical in an artist’s career.
+MFA program graduates are also eligible for the Post-Graduate Teaching Fellowship in the year immediately following program completion.

 For more information about scholarship and grant opportunities, contact SMFA Graduate Admissions.